Keith Ng, Client Engagement & Operations in Gametize

 Keith was nominated as one of the most influential people in gamification globally by Gamification Summit (2014), as well as the top 100 gamification innovator/consultant by Sparkah.
 He conceptualized Gametize’s gamification design framework, and speaks on gamification globally, including Gamification Summit, San Francisco, and Loyalty Summit, Mumbai.
-His interests are in using game thinking and psychology to solve engagement problems, and new OBHR models/frameworks that increases “happiness” for the organizations.
+His interests are in using game thinking and positive psychology to solve engagement problems, and new OBHR frameworks that increases “happiness” for the organizations.

 Prior to co-founding Gametize, Keith coded/sold a software at 18, completed his BBM (Finance) and BSc (Information System) on a scholarship by DFS in Singapore Management University, ending his final semester on exchange in Katholieke Universiteit Leuven, Belgium studying arts and the Flemish language.
 His “Richard Bartle’s Player Type” would be Explorer and Achiever; he hates skipping his Sunday futsal games, and plays Counter-Strike and the Rubik’s cube sometimes.